Petun: Names

 The term "Pétun" was derived from the early French-Brazilian trade and comes from the Tupi indigenous language.
 The word later became obsolete in the French language.

 Numerous sources connect the name, Petun, to the cultivation and trade of tobacco by the historical Iroquoian society that existed at the time of the arrival of Europeans.
 For example, a 19th-century American translation by John Gilmary Shea of the History and General Description of New France, written by the late 17th and early 18th century French Jesuit historian Pierre François Xavier de Charlevoix, notes that they "raised and sold tobacco, whence the French called them Petuns or Peteneux."
 This widespread claim was later echoed by other sources such as the Smithsonian Institution's Handbook of American Indians North of Mexico in 1910, which referenced "large fields of tobacco."
 Later encyclopedias, such as the 1998 Gale Encyclopedia of Native American Tribes and the 2001 Columbia Guide to American Indians of the Northeast also emphasize tobacco cultivation and trade as an explanation for the French nickname, "pétun".

 Despite this, no contemporary French accounts mention tobacco cultivation at Petun settlements.
 The nickname was originally used by Samuel de Champlain for a particular village he visited during his 1616 expedition.
 Wider usage of the term can be traced to the Récollet brother Gabriel Sagard in 1623.
 One of the earliest traceable claims for notable tobacco production by the Petun is in the table of notes accompanying a 1632 map attributed to Champlain, but which was not wholly his creation.
 The table has significant differences from Champlain's earlier work; in his 1619 text, he notes that the Petun grew corn, but did not mention tobacco, whereas the 1632 table explicitly mentions cultivation and trade of tobacco.

 In the Iroquoian Mohawk language, the name for tobacco is O-ye-aug-wa.
 French colonial traders in the Ohio Valley transliterated the Mohawk name as Guyandotte, their spelling of how it sounded in their language.
 Later European-American settlers in the valley adopted this name.
-They named the Guyandotte River in south-western West Virginia for the Wendat people, who had migrated to the area during the Beaver Wars of the late seventeenth century.
+They named the Guyandotte River in south-western West Virginia for the Wyandot people, who had migrated to the area during the Beaver Wars of the late seventeenth century.